Alan Joyce (businessman): Early life and education

 Joyce was born and raised in Tallaght, now a suburb of Dublin, Ireland.
 His mother was a cleaner, and his father worked in a tobacco factory.
 Joyce attended secondary school at St Mark's Community School in Springfield, Tallaght.

 Joyce attended Dublin Institute of Technology and Trinity College Dublin.
-He graduated with Honours, receiving a Bachelor of Science degree in Applied Science (Physics and Mathematics) and a Master of Science degree in Management Science.
+He graduated with Honours, receiving a Bachelor of Science degree in Applied Science (Physics and Mathematics) from the Dublin Institute of Technology and a Master of Science degree in Management Science from Trinity College Dublin.
 He is a Fellow of the Royal Aeronautical Society.